anyaevostinar/anyaevostinar.github.io/classes/111-w22/lab-efficiency.md

 ```
 # 4
+# This one is tricky, work through some examples and count the number
+# of comparisons!
 def getMin2(lst):
   ''' Return the minimum element from given list of NON-NEGATIVE integers. '''
   if len(lst) < 0: